 Interdisciplinary teams are encouraged as long as they are led by a Family Physician.

 The principal investigator is only eligible to win a Sue Harris Grant Award one time.
 Principal Investigators who have previously won a Sue Harris Grant Award are strongly encouraged to submit applications to future competitions as a co-investigator in the role of mentor.

-Proposed research projects must be directly related to women’s health.
+Proposed research projects must be directly related to women’s (cis and trans-inclusive) health.

 Please note: Applicants are welcome to submit more than one application at the LOI stage, but Principal Investigators will only be invited to submit one Full Application each cycle.

 Please see the Additional Files below for the Application Information.

 E-mail a copy of the application in MS Word or PDF to:

 Dr. Kathryn Dewar